 SECTION 2.
-It is the policy of the City of Glendale that future investments in equipment and infrastructure to produce electricity to serve the needs of the City and utility customers will to the maximum extent possible be in eligible renewable energy resources and zero carbon resources.
+It is the policy of the City of Glendale that future investments in equipment and infrastructure to produce electricity to serve the needs of the City and utility customers will to the maximum extent possible be in eligible renewable energy resources and zero carbonclean, renewable, non-carbon-emitting resources.

 SECTION 3.
-The City of Glendale intends to achieve 100% clean energy by no later than 2035.
+The City of Glendale intends to achieve 100% clean, renewable, noncarbon-emitting energy by no later than 2035.